pDionysia/slides/slides.md

 # Motivation

-- Revisits the 2017 “bake-off” comparing 18 TSC algorithms on 85 datasets.
+- Revisits the 2017 “bake-off” comparing 18 Time Series Classification (TSC) algorithms on 85 datasets.

 - TSC field has expanded → 112 datasets, many new algorithms.